 Be Even Smarter: Pay More for Your Universal Studios Tickets

-That sounds weird, I know.
+That sounds weird, we know.
 If you pay more, are you really being smarter?
 The answer is yes.

 During the busiest times, the wait for the most popular rides at Universal Studios can get quite long, sometimes more than an hour.
 If you're visiting on vacation and have only a day to enjoy the place, those long waits could make it hard (if not impossible) to fit everything into one day - and who wants to stand in line on vacation?

 Instead of being frustrated by it all, you can buy an Express Pass, which will give you access to every ride a lot faster.

 For the rest of the year, use this strategy to manage your costs: Buy regular admission tickets, get inside, and then assess whether the wait times are intolerable.
 If they are, you can upgrade your ticket at a booth near the entrance.
 You can also get a same-day assessment of the crowd level before you go at isitpacked.com.